Contents

 Significance of Friendship Day in the Western Culture

 Taking into consideration the precious role friends have in our life it was believed to be a good thing to have a day devoted to friendship and friends.
-In 1935, the United States Congress announced the National Friendship Day as the first Sunday of August.
+In 1935, the United States Congress announced National Friendship Day as the first Sunday of August.
 Since that time, the National Friendship Day celebration turned out to be a yearly event.
 The noble concept of worshiping the wonderful relationship of friendship soon became an immensely popular festival as it caught on with the people.

 After the success and popularity of Friendship Day in the US, a number of other nations took on the concept of devoting a day to friends.
 And now, Friendship Day is celebrated enthusiastically by various nations all over the world.